-Verily thus saith the Lord unto you my servent Sidney and Joseph I reveal unto you for your own prophet

-[profit] and instruction concerning the Bishops of my church what is their duty in the church behold it is their duty to stand in the office of their Bishoprick and to fill the judgement seat which I have appointed unto them to and to administer the benefits of the church or the overpluss of all who are in their stewardships according to the Commandments as they are severly [severally] appointed and the property or that which they receive of the church is not their own but belongeth to the church wherefore it is the property of the Lord and it is for the poor of the church to be administered according to the law for it is the will of the Lord that the church should be made equal in all things wherefore the bishops are accountable before the Lord for their stewardships to administer of their stewardship in the which they are appointed by commandment jointly with you my servents under <unto> the Lord as well as you my servents or the rest of the church that the benefits of all may be dedicated unto the Lord that the Lords storehouse may be filled always that ye may all grow in temporal as well as spiritual things and now verily I say unto you the bishops must needs be seperated unto their bishoppricks and judgement seats from care of business but not from claim neither from council wherefore I have given unto you commandment that you should be joined together by covenant and bond wherefore see that ye do even as I have Commanded and unto the office of the presidency of the high Priesthood I have given authority to preside with the assistence of his councellors over all the Concerns of the church wherefore stand ve fast claim your Priesthood in authority vet in meekness and I am able to make you abound and be fruitfull and you shall never fall for unto you I have given the keys of the kingdom and if you transgress not they shall never be taken from you, wherefore feed my sheep even so amen.
+Verily thus saith the Lord unto you my servent Sidney and Joseph I reveal unto you for your own prophet [profit] and instruction concerning the Bishops of my church what is their duty in the church behold it is their duty to stand in the office of their Bishoprick and to fill the judgement seat which I have appointed unto them to and to administer the bene-fits of the church or the overpluss of all who are in their stewardships according to the Commandments as they are severly [severally] appointed and the property or that which they receive of the church is not their own but belongeth to the church wherefore it is the property of the Lord and it is for the poor of the church to be administered according to the law for it is the will of the Lord that the church should be made equal in all things wherefore the bishops are accountable before the Lord for their stewardships to administer of their stewardship in the which they are appointed by commandment jointly with you my servents under <unter additional according to unto you commandment that you should be joined together by covenant and bond wherefore see that ye do even as I have Commanded and unto the office of the presidency of the high Priesthood I have given authority to preside with the assistence of his councellors over all the Concerns of the church wherefore stand ye fast claim your Priesthood in authority yet in meekness and I am able to make you abound and be fruitfull and you shall never fall for unto you I have given the keys of the kingdom and if you transgress not they shall never be taken from you, wherefore feed my sheep even so amen.20

 This pattern of getting recommends was not always followed by members going to Missouri.
 William Phelps wrote in the Church's newspaper, reminding them to come to Zion with a recommend from Bishop Whitney but some ignored the command.
-Speaking of one such group, Joseph Smith said, "they left here under the displeasure of heaven" because they were "making a mock of the progression of faith in the commandments by proceeding contrary thereto in not complying...with the requirements of them in not obtaining recommends."
-Slowly they obeyed but not before too many had gone to be supported by the available consecrated funds and lands.
+Speaking of one such group, Joseph Smith said, "they left here under the displeasure of heaven" because they were "making a mock of the progression of faith in the commandments by proceeding contrary thereto in not complying . . . with the requirements of them in not obtaining recommends."
+Slowly they obeyed but not before too many had gone to be supported by the available consecrated funds and lands.21